tesseract-ocr/tessdoc/FAQ.md

 ## Windows: tesseract closes automatically right after launching

 Tesseract is a command line program, so you need to run it from the [command line](http://commandwindows.com/).
-If you need a program with a graphical interface there are several available from the [[3rdParty]] page.
+If you need a program with a graphical interface, there are several available from the [[3rdParty]] page.

 ## What output formats can Tesseract produce?

+Tesseract can produce plain text, PDF, and HTML output.
 Tesseract's standard output is a plain txt file (utf-8 encoded, with '\n' as [end-of-line marker](http://en.wikipedia.org/wiki/Newline)).

-With the configfile 'hocr' tesseract will produce xhtml output compliant with the [hocr specification](https://docs.google.com/document/preview?id=1QQnIQtvdAC_8n92-LhwPcjtAUFwBlzE8EWnKAxlgVf0&pli=1) (the input image name must be ASCII if the operating system use something other than utf-8 encoding for filenames - see [issue 809](https://web.archive.org/web/*/http://code.google.com/p/tesseract-ocr/issues/detail?id=809) for some details).
+With the configfile 'hocr' tesseract will produce XHTML output compliant with the [hOCR specification](https://docs.google.com/document/preview?id=1QQnIQtvdAC_8n92-LhwPcjtAUFwBlzE8EWnKAxlgVf0&pli=1) (the input image name must be ASCII if the operating system use something other than utf-8 encoding for filenames - see [issue 809](https://web.archive.org/web/*/http://code.google.com/p/tesseract-ocr/issues/detail?id=809) for some details).

-With the configfile 'pdf' tesseract will produce searchable PDF.
+With the configfile 'pdf' tesseract will produce searchable PDF containing pages images with a hidden, searchable text layer.

 ## libtesseract.so.3: cannot open shared object file